 If set is not pressed, the thread color number will not be changed.

-- Repeat the previous steps until all desired thread colors are specified. - To delete a specified color from the palette, select the color and press CLEAR. - Press to return to the original screen.
+- Repeat the previous steps until all desired thread colors are specified. - To delete a specified color from the palette, press - Press to return to the original screen.

 ■ Adding a Color to the Custom Thread Table from the List